angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/onenote_images_files.md

 - The total POST size limit is ~70 MB, including images, files, and other data.
 The actual limit is affected by downstream encoding, so there's no fixed byte-count limit.
 Requests that exceed the limit may produce unreliable results.

 - The limit for each data part is 25 MB, including the part headers.
-Data parts that exceed the limit are rejected by the OneNote API.
+Data parts that exceed the limit are rejected by Microsoft Graph.

 - The maximum number of images per page is 150.
 When using the `src="http://..."` attribute, the API ignores **img** tags beyond the limit.